digidem/mapeo-roadmap/README.md

 Mapeo is an open source software that benefits from continued feedback from our users across the world.

 Suggestions?
-We would love to hear from you.
+We would love to hear from you!